Site-Store-Pro/laravel-ecommerce/README.md

 ## Installation Steps

 ### 1. Clone the Repository
 Clone the Site Store Pro repository to your local machine (or online dev server) and navigate into the project directory.
-(Replace [Your install folder name or full path] with the folder you want to install the application info.
+(Replace [Your install folder name or full path] with the folder where you want to install the application.
 (Make sure you are already inside the directory where you want to create the install folder or specify the full path to the install folder such as /var/www/sitestorepro-laravel-ecommerce)
 ```bash
 git clone https://github.com/Site-Store-Pro/laravel-ecommerce [Your install folder name or full path]
 cd [Your install folder name or full path]